Last Updated on

 What – The next section should explain what will be learned from the article.

-If you are writing an art supply review, this is where you will describe a summary of what you will be discussing about the particular product that you are reviewing.
+If you are writing an art supply review, this is where you will describe a summary of what you will be covering.

 Who – This section should explain who will benefit from the article.